Politics of Réunion

-Réunion, is an overseas département of France.
+Réunion is an overseas département of France.

 The island's conventional name is the Department of Réunion, or Réunion.
 The French flag is used on the island.
 The island's capital is Saint-Denis, and the island is divided into 4 arrondissements, 24 communes and 25 cantons.

 Réunion is governed by French law under Article 73 of the Constitution of France, under which the laws and regulations are applicable as of right, as in metropolitan France.
 Suffrage is granted universally to all those over the age of 18.

 Executive branch

 The chief of state is the French President Emmanuel Macron, who is represented by Prefect Jacques Billant.
-The president of the General Council, who acts as head of the government, is Nassimah Dindar.
-The President of the Regional Council is Didier Robert.
+The President of the Regional Council is Huguette Bello.
+The president of the Departmental Council is Cyrille Melchior.

 Elections held in Réunion include the French presidential vote.
 A prefect is appointed by the president on the advice of the French Ministry of the Interior.
 The presidents of the General and Regional Councils are elected by members of those councils.

 Legislative branch

-The unicameral Departmental Council has 47 seats.
-The unicameral Regional Council has 45 seats.
-Members of both are elected by direct election for six-year terms.
+The regional council has 45 seats, and exercises the powers of a French region and certain specific powers of an overseas region.

-Composition
+The departmental council has 50 seats, and exercises departmental powers.